 Many insurers consider motorcycling, diving, parachuting, hot-air ballooning and many other largely safe activities as hugely dangerous pursuits.
 Falling off your motorbike, breaking your arm and spending a few days in hospital will only be more painful if your insurer tells you the bill is all yours.

-No point in having travel insurance for your trip to Laos if it doesn’t cover Laos.
+There’s no point in having travel insurance for your trip to Burma if it doesn’t cover Burma.

 Will you be working during your trip?
 If so, check that pouring those drinks in a bar on Ko Phi Phi won’t void your travel insurance.

 You don’t want your $1,500 camera stolen only to find out your insurer has a maximum payout per item of $250.